CompCogNeuro/sims/ch2/neuron/README.md

 First, we will focus on `GbarE`, which controls the amount of excitatory conductance.
 In general, we are interested in seeing how the neuron membrane potential reflects a balance of the different inputs coming into it (here just excitation and leak), and how the spiking rate responds to the resulting membrane potential.

 * Increase `GbarE` from .3 to .4 (and then do `Run Cycles` to see the effects).
 Then observe the effects of decreasing GbarE to .2 and all the way down to .1.

 > **Question 2.1:** Describe the effects on the rate of neural spiking of increasing `GbarE` to .4, and of decreasing it to .2, compared to the initial value of .3 (this is should have a simple answer).

-> **Question 2.2:** Is there a qualitative difference in the neural spiking when `GbarE` is decreased to .1, compared to the higher values -- what important aspect of the neuron's behavior does this reveal?
+> **Question 2.2a:** Is there a qualitative difference in the neural spiking when `GbarE` is decreased to .1, compared to the higher values?

+> **Question 2.2b:** Draw a qualitative graph of firing rate as a function of input current.
+This is called an f-I curve.

+> **Question 2.2c:** Are there input currents this neuron ignores, as far as any postsynaptic partners could tell?

 By systematically searching the parameter range for `GbarE` between .1 and .2, you should be able to locate the point at which the membrane potential just reaches threshold.